cesarnml/99bottles/README.md

 #### 8.4 Coding by Wishful Thinking (3 pages)

-> "Write the code you wish you had."

-- Start with the interface you want
+> "Write the code you wish you had and work backwards until you arrive at the code you currently want to improve"
-- Work backwards to make it real
-- Let the tests drive the implementation
-- Focus on messages between objects, not their internal state

 #### 8.5 Inverting Dependencies (7 pages)

+- `Dependency Inversion Principle (DIP) => "depend on abstractions, not concretions."
+- Isolate the behavior you want to vary.
+- One of the most fundamental concepts in OO is to isolate the behavior you want to vary.
+- The injection point becomes a seam across which objects interact in a loosely-coupled way.
+- `Dependency Injection Principle`:
-- High-level modules should not depend on low-level modules
-- Both should depend on abstractions
+  1. High-level modules should not depend upon low-level modules.
+Both should depend upon abstractions.
-- Abstractions should not depend on details
-- Details should depend on abstractions
+  2. Abstraction should not depend upon details.
+Details should depend upon abstractions.

-> "The 'right' design allows features to be easily added in the future.
-The challenge is knowing which features those will be."
+- Isolating variants often requires that you invert dependencies

 Examples of dependency inversion: